As Fast As Possible

 As previously mentioned, glowing is expected to be visible in this scenario; luckily, you won’t be, or at least shouldn’t, watch the screen under these circumstances because it’s bad for your eyes.

-So, decrease the brightness if you are in a dark room.
+Therefore, we recommend that you decrease the brightness if you are in a dark room.
 You can increase it if you are sitting in a bright area.

 Next, IPS glow is usually more noticeable from different angles.
 Try to tilt or height adjust your monitor so that the glow is less visible from your viewing point.
 You can also try sitting a bit further from the monitor.